Advanced Proofreading

 Who is it for?

-Editorial staff working in-house in academic, education, special interest or trade non-fiction publishing, whether proofreading themselves or briefing and managing freelancers.
-You will have at least a year’s experience of copy-editing and proofreading, and will already have a good grounding in editorial decision-making.
+The course is designed for editorial staff working in-house in academic, education, special interest or trade non-fiction publishing.
+You will have at least one year’s experience of copy-editing and proofreading, and a good grounding in editorial decision-making.
 The skills are transferable to all working practices, print and digital.
+Roles include:

 What will you achieve?